-Two steps were employed to deal with the potential problem of common method bias (Podsakoff et al., 2003).
+Common method bias can be a serious problem in research (Podsakoff et al., 2003).
+Two steps were employed to alleviate the potential problem of common method bias.
 The first step involved dispersing the items randomly in the survey.
-The second step involved using Harmon's one-factor test.
+Second, Harmon's one factor test was used.
 The results indicated that 19.3 percent of the variance was explained, which is below the suggested 50 percent level.
-Although the value of using Harmon's one-factor test to detect common method bias has been voiced (Podsakoff et al., 2003), one recent one study reported that Harmon's one-factor test "can detect biasing levels of CMV under conditions commonly found in survey-based marketing research" (Fuller et al., 2016, p.
+Although the value of using Harmon's one factor test to detect common method bias has been voiced (Podsakoff et al., 2003), one recent one study concluded that Harmon's one factor test "can detect biasing levels of CMV under conditions commonly found in survey-based marketing research" (Fuller et al., 2016, p.
 3197).